Explicit Acyclic Models and (Co)Chain Operations: The Chain Maps

-Why is $AW_x$ a chain map?
-Both $EZ$ and $PR$ are injective chain maps, hence if the center $\gamma_x$ map is injective then so is the left and right $\gamma_x$ map.
+{\bf Proof that $\bf AW_x$ is a Chain Map.} Both $EZ$ and $PR$ are injective chain maps, hence if the center $\gamma_x$ map is injective then so is the left and right $\gamma_x$ map.
 Commutativity of the diagram then implies $AW_x$ is a chain map.
 One can insert new singleton entries in any $x$, forming some $x'$, and arrange that the center map is injective on vertices, which implies it is injective on all simplices.
 Thus $AW_{x'}$ is a chain map.\\

 Adding singletons only changes the prism by adding $\Delta^0$ factors.
 The image of the top row of the diagram in the bottom row only sees subcomplexes generated by $x$ and its faces.
 The top row of the diagram for the new enlarged $x'$ is isomorphic to the original top row for $x$.
 Looking carefully at the relevant table reductions, one sees that $AW_x$ and $AW_{x'}$ are also identified.
-Thus $AW_x$ is a chain map for any $x$. \\
+Thus $AW_x$ is a chain map for any $x$. $ $ \\

-Why do we use the notation $AW_x$?
-The Alexander-Whitney map $AW$ is another map in the top row of the diagram with the same domain and range.
+{\bf The Chain Homotopy Between $\bf AW$ and $\bf AW_x$.} The Alexander-Whitney map $AW$ is another map in the top row of the diagram with the same domain and range.
 Both maps are essentially identity maps in degree 0.
-Following a remark at the beginning of Section 9 of Part I, there is a canonical chain homotopy $H_x$ between $AW_x$ and $AW$ given in terms of the contraction $h_\otimes$ of the range.
+Following a remark at the beginning of Section 9 of Part I, there is a canonical chain homotopy $H_x$ from $AW$ to $AW_x$ given in terms of the contraction $h_\otimes$ of the range.
 On generators $\tilde{Y}$ of the domain of degree 0, $H_x = 0$.
 In higher degrees Then by induction $dH_x(\tilde{Y})+ H_xd(\tilde{Y}) = AW_x(\tilde{Y}) - AW(\tilde{Y})$.
 We do not know a closed formula for $H_x$, but the map $AW_x$ that lifts $TR$ can be viewed as some kind of twisting of the Alexander-Whitney map $AW$, related to the order of the caesuras of $x$.
-One has of course $AW \circ $EZ$ = Id$.
-It also holds that $AW_x \circ EZ = Id.$ \\
+One has of course $AW \circ $EZ$ = Id$. $ $\\